rlsnider/for-chore/readme.md

             express-async-handler
             jsonwebtoken
             mongoose
+            react-toastify
+            axios
             (optional is morgan and colors)
             colors is a dependency is found to "color code" your messages in the terminal.
-I like it. also, do a npm i -D nodemon (this makes nodemon run on Dev)
+I like it. also, do a npm i -D nodemon concurrently(this makes nodemon and concurrently run on Dev)

-            In "scripts":
+            In "scripts": {
               "start": "node backend/server.js",
-                "server": "nodemon backend/server.js"
+              "server": "nodemon backend?server.js",
+              "client": "npm start --prefix frontend",
+              "dev": "concurrently \"npm run server\" \"npm run client\"" },
+              The last item in the package.json in the the For-Chore directory is:
+              "devDependencies": {
+                "concurrently": ...,
+                "nodemon": ...

+  If concurrently is not working it is because there was a bug in cloning down the project.

 ##The scripts file like this enables use to be able to stay in the root folder while running both the back and frontend.
-You can keep your terminal in the "for-chore" root and run the frontend(client) or backend.
+You can keep your terminal in the "for-chore" root and run the frontend(client) and backend(server).

 ##Note: (NODE_ENV is set to development right now.
 This shows a lot more of the error messages than without this file set.
 Easier to de-bug.
 When we deploy, we will set this to Production)